Fractional calculus: Historical notes

 In applied mathematics and mathematical analysis, a fractional derivative is a derivative of any arbitrary order, real or complex.
 Its first appearance is in a letter written to Guillaume de l'Hôpital by Gottfried Wilhelm Leibniz in 1695.
+Around the same time, Leibniz wrote to Johann Bernoulli about derivatives of "general order".
+In the correspondence between Leibniz and John Wallis in 1697, Wallis's infinite product for $\pi/2$ is discussed.
+Leibniz suggested using differential calculus to achieve this result.
+Leibniz further used the notation ${d}^{1/2}{y}$ to denote the derivative of order 1/2.

-Around the same time, Leibniz wrote to one of the Bernoulli brothers describing the similarity between the binomial theorem and the Leibniz rule for the fractional derivative of a product of two functions.
-Fractional calculus was introduced in one of Niels Henrik Abel's early papers where all the elements can be found: the idea of fractional-order integration and differentiation, the mutually inverse relationship between them, the understanding that fractional-order differentiation and integration can be considered as the same generalized operation, and even the unified notation for differentiation and integration of arbitrary real order.
+Fractional calculus was introduced in one of Niels Henrik Abel's early papers where all the elements can be found: the idea of fractional-order integration and differentiation, the mutually inverse relationship between them, the understanding that fractional-order differentiation and integration can be considered as the same generalized operation, and the unified notation for differentiation and integration of arbitrary real order.

 Independently, the foundations of the subject were laid by Liouville in a paper from 1832.

-The autodidact Oliver Heaviside introduced the practical use of fractional differential operators in electrical transmission line analysis circa 1890.
+Oliver Heaviside introduced the practical use of fractional differential operators in electrical transmission line analysis circa 1890.
 The theory and applications of fractional calculus expanded greatly over the 19th and 20th centuries, and numerous contributors have given different definitions for fractional derivatives and integrals.